keen/keen-tracking.js/README.md

 ### Contributing

 This is an open source project and we love involvement from the community!
 Hit us up with pull requests and issues.
-The more contributions the better!

 [Learn more about contributing to this project](./CONTRIBUTING.md).